-The capital project taking place will ensure the lagoon continues to produce a high-quality effluent in the future.
+With the completion of the capital project, higher quality effluent is anticipated in 2025 with the resumption of normal operations.
 An annual summary of monthly average final effluent sample results can be observed in Table SD-T-3 below.

 Effluent Quality Assurance Measurements and Control Measures